Katharine Kelly discusses the importance for employers of being alert to discrimination issues in the workplace.

-Discrimination happens when an employer treats one of its employee's less favourably than others.
+Discrimination in the workplace happens when an employer or someone under the employer’s control (e.g. another employee) treats an employee or a number of employees less favourably than others.
 Discrimination can involve sex, sexual orientation, age, racial origin, religious affiliation, disability or marital status.
 If you treat an employee, job applicant or other person associated with your business, less favourably for an unlawful reason you will be liable to pay compensation.

 Sometimes discrimination is obvious because one employee is treated less favourably than another due to their gender or a disability, for example.
 This is direct discrimination.
 Actions can also be considered discriminatory when they are much less obvious, for example unfairly limiting the chances of one sex or age group.
 This is indirect discrimination.
 It is in this regard that employers frequently fall foul of the law and unwittingly find themselves the subject of a claim in the Employment Tribunal.